Bancha/BanchaBlogApp/README.md

 This project is show casing the usage of Bancha by creating a Blog Application.
 It will demonstrate how to use Bancha in the ExtJS MVC, and how to use Authentification and ACL.

-Futher development:
- - The User Management is a basic example, a full application should handle expired sessions, registration, etc.

 For more information about Bancha go to [banchaproject.org](http://banchaproject.org)

 How to setup the project: